Supporting Our Managers More Effectively

 - Earning more money (28%).

-In order to deliver effective training in a way that in leads to both higher job satisfaction and productivity, our Learning and Development program has to include managers in every step of the way, from inception, through delivery, to evaluation and consolidation and application of new learning.
+In order to deliver effective training in a way that will leads to both higher job satisfaction and productivity, our Learning and Development program has to include managers in every step of the way, from inception, through delivery, evaluation, to consolidation and application of new learning.

 Research shows there is still some way to go on this: